An occasional informal get together led to the largest amateur radio club in South Australia.

 In 2011 and agreement was reached between AHARS and the Blackwood Girl Guides, that use would be made of the Guides shed at Hannaford Street, Blackwood.
 Work commenced on what would become the AHARS 'shack' in May 2011 and continued over many following weekends.

-On Saturday 3rd September 2011 the 'shack' was officially opened, with an address by the AHARS President David VK5KC, the Mayor of Mitcham - Michael Picton, the State Commissioner for Guides - Wendy Davis, and the WIA Director - Chris Pratt on behalf of the WIA.
+On Saturday 3rd September 2011 the 'shack' was officially opened, with an address by the AHARS President David VK5KC, the Mayor of Mitcham - Michael Picton, the State Commissioner for Guides - Wendy Davis, and the WIA Director - Chris Platt on behalf of the WIA.
 The 'shack' opening was carried out by Christine Taylor VK5CTY in memory of her late husband Geoff Taylor VK5TY.

 From February 2012, AHARS commenced holding its meetings at the Blackwood Community Centre, 4 Young Street, Blackwood.
 This continues to this day.